citp/privacy-policy-historical/s/sh/sho/shoptheroe.com.md

 ### Disclosure for Legal Reasons

-We may share Personal Information with companies, organizations or individuals outside of ShopTheRoe, if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to:
+We may share Personal Information with companies, organizations or individuals outside of Sonlet, if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to:

   * Meet any applicable law, regulation, legal process or enforceable governmental request.
   * Enforce applicable Terms of Service, including investigation of potential violations.
   * Detect, prevent, or otherwise address fraud, security or technical issues.
-  * Protect against harm to the rights, property or safety of ShopTheRoe, our Users or the public, as required or permitted by law.
+  * Protect against harm to the rights, property or safety of Sonlet, our Users or the public, as required or permitted by law.

 ### Storage and Processing

-Your information collected through the Services may be stored and processed in the United States or any other country in which ShopTheRoe, Directangular, or its service providers maintain facilities.
+Your information collected through the Services may be stored and processed in the United States or any other country in which Sonlet, Directangular, or its service providers maintain facilities.

-By registering for and using the Services you consent to the transfer of information to the U.S. or to any other country in which ShopTheRoe, Directangular, or its service providers maintain facilities and the use and disclosure of information about you as described in this Privacy Policy.
+By registering for and using the Services you consent to the transfer of information to the U.S. or to any other country in which Sonlet, Directangular, or its service providers maintain facilities and the use and disclosure of information about you as described in this Privacy Policy.

 We use commercially reasonable safeguards to help keep the information collected through the Site secure and take reasonable steps (such as requesting a unique password) to verify your identity before granting you access to your account.
-However, ShopTheRoe cannot ensure the security of any information you transmit to our Site or guarantee that information on the Services may not be accessed, disclosed, altered, or destroyed.
+However, Sonlet cannot ensure the security of any information you transmit to our Site or guarantee that information on the Services may not be accessed, disclosed, altered, or destroyed.

 Please do your part to help us!
 You are responsible for maintaining the secrecy of your unique password and account information.